mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ### How to support websocket?

 What you need to do is to use the directive [`enable_websocket`](</docs/edge-logic/supported-directives.md#enable_websocket>) in the location where websocket is needed.
 Make sure the client will be using HTTP/1.1 (not HTTP/2) to connect.
+This directive also sets the read and send timeouts to 60s.
+It should not be used with the `origin_read_timeout` or `origin_send_timeout` directives in the same location.